AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/configure-timesheets-schedules/schedules-overview.md

 # Schedules overview

-You can define your work week by using schedules.
-You can associate a schedule with a user or a project.
+You can define your work week using schedules and associate a schedule with a user or a project.
 This allows Adobe Workfront to calculate timelines and user availability.
 For instructions, see [Create a schedule](../../../administration-and-setup/set-up-workfront/configure-timesheets-schedules/create-schedules.md).

 Consider the following when working with schedules in Workfront: